beyimjan/shell-whiz/README.md

 - Add `--explain-using-gpt-4` to use the `gpt-4` model for the explanatory part.
 - Use `-n` or `--dont-explain` to disable automatic explanations.
 You can still request an explanation through the menu when a command is suggested.
 - Use `--dont-warn` to disable automatic warnings.
 - Pass `-p "..."` or `--preferences "..."` to set preferences for generating commands.
 This is most useful for setting the shell, but can be used to set any other preferences as well, even the language in which the assistant responds.
-By default, this parameter is set to `I ussually use Bash on Linux`.
+By default, this parameter is set to `I use Bash on Linux`.
 - Add `-q` or `--quiet` to not show the menu and end immediately.

 The original author of the program usually uses `alias ??='sw ask --dont-warn -n --'` because he has a good understanding of the command line and knows about dangerous commands.
 However, if he doesn't understand the generated command he chooses to explain it using GPT-4 via the menu.